StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 This version follows the ongoing changes in the packages in the StanJulia Github organization, particularly the changes in StanSample.jl.
 This version breaks the approach chosen in v1.x with respect to the return values of stan_sample().

 Another major change is that not all dependencies for the scripts are included in StatisticalRethinking.jl.
 Unfortunately that setup, as in version 1.0.0, leads to very long compile times.
-Please see the `install_packages.jl` script in `scripts/00` which other packages are used in the various scipts.
+Please see the `install_packages.jl` script in `scripts/00` for other packages needed in the various scipts.

 ### Version 1.0.0